akharag/dashboard/README.md

 -   User: Display full name and address
 -   Admin: Display name and all registered users
     -   note: Does crude check of user role inside controller to get all registered users.
-Do to time constriants I couldn't of a better solution.
-This is most likely an unsafe method of displaying the users for an admin because a regular user could in theory spoof that they are a admin
+Do to time constriants I did't use a better solution.
+This is most likely an unsafe method of displaying the users for an admin because a regular user could in theory spoof that they are a admin.

 ## Other Information